myself379/GildedRose-PHP-PHPUnit/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

-# Fast Sublime Text PHPUnit Workflow
+# Faster Sublime Text PHPUnit Workflow

 ## Mac users